The role of individual compensation and acceptance decisions in crowdsourced delivery: Problem definition

 \section{Problem definition}

 In the following, we formally introduce the \probname.
-The \probabbr aims to optimally assign the set of online orders (\emph{tasks}) $I$ to professional and occasional drivers.
+The \probabbr aims to fulfill a set of online orders (\emph{tasks}) $I$ by offering them to occasional drivers or outsourcing them to a third part logistics company (3PL).
 The set of occasional drivers $J$ represents ordinary customers and other independent couriers who express willingness to perform tasks from $I$.
 These drivers are not fully employed and perform individual delivery tasks on their own time.
-A solution to the \probabbr allocates each task $i\in I$ either by directly assigning it to a company driver or by offering the task to an occasional driver $j\in J$.
-The characteristics of the tasks (e.g., pickup and delivery locations) allow us to estimate the \emph{company costs} $c_i\ge 0$ for performing the task $i\in I$ by a professional driver.
-We assume that the number of professional drivers is sufficient to perform all tasks if none of them is offered to the occasional drivers and at most one task is offered to each occasional driver.
-Since each task is identified with its pickup and delivery location, the costs for company and occasional drivers can be encoded in the respective parameters without explicitly including these locations in the model.
-Therefore, our model generalizes both pickup and delivery problems as well as in-store customer scenarios.
+A solution to the \probabbr allocates each task $i\in I$ either by offering the task to an occasional driver $j\in J$ or by outsourcing it to the 3PL who is assumed to perform the task at a costs $c_i\ge 0$.
+In the remainder, we refer to the 3PL as professional drivers to differentiate them from the occasional drivers.

-Occasional drivers are offered a compensation for performing a task, and they can choose whether to accept the task given their own utility with regard to compensation and delivery costs.
+Occasional drivers are offered a compensation for performing a task, and they can choose whether to accept the task given their own utility with regard to compensation.
 The compensation dependent \emph{acceptance probability} $P_{ij}(C_{ij})$ specifies the probability that an occasional driver $j\in J$ will accept an offer to perform a task $i\in I$ when offered a compensation of $C_{ij} \ge 0$.
 Tasks refused by an occasional driver must be performed by a professional driver, incurring a penalized cost $c_i'\ge c_i$ to the company.

 A feasible solution of the \probabbr can be described as a one-to-one assignment $A \subset I_\mathrm{o} \times J_\mathrm{o}$ where $I_\mathrm{o}\subseteq I$ is the set of tasks offered to a subset of the occasional drivers $J_\mathrm{o}\subseteq J$.
 Every other task $i \in I \setminus I_\mathrm{o}$ is performed by a professional driver, while no tasks are offered to the occasional drivers belonging to $J \setminus J_\mathrm{o}$.
 The total expected cost of such a solution is represented by